Skip to content

 docker compose down

-• Update the Application: Pull new images and restart the containers:
+• Update Services: To update the application, pull the latest images and restart the containers:

 cd /root/docker-compose